New Changes for Fiscal Year 2021:

 In order to qualify for the Lawton Loan Program, potential Borrowers must be one of the following entities:

-The interest rate for nonprofits, Local governments, and all eligible Maryland Businesses Lawton Loans made during Fiscal Year 2020 (July 1, 2019 – June 30, 2020) will be 2.0%, compounded annually.
-State Agencies are eligible to apply under this Program for a zero interest loan.
+The interest rate for nonprofits and all eligible Maryland Businesses Lawton Loans made during Fiscal Year 2021 (July 1, 2020 – June 30, 2021) will be 1.0%, compounded annually.
+The interest rate for local governments and their instrumentalities made during Fiscal Year 2021 (July 1, 2020 - June 30, 2021), will be 0.0%.
+State Agencies are eligible to apply under this Program for a zero-interest loan.

 Applicant organizations must adhere to all Lawton Loan Program regulations, found in the Code of Maryland Regulations, Title 14, Subtitle 26, Chapter 01 (COMAR 14.26.01).